example42/puppet-playground/README.md

         git clone --recursive https://github.com/example42/vagrant-example42.git vagrant-example42

-This creates the a full vagrant environment with Example42 modules to test locally (takes time to complete)
+This creates the a multi vm vagrant environment

         cd vagrant-example42

+This is enough to play with Puppet (see below).

-Initialize and update Example42 git submodules (takes time)
+If you want to test the NextGet Example42 modules set you have to initialize its submodules (takes time)

         cd modules
         git submodule init